MBrugnaroto/Local-Kubernetes-Cluster-with-Kind/README.md

 # Local Kubernetes Cluster with Kind

 This repository presents a simple microservices project for recording and consuming news delivered in a Kubernetes environment.
 The idea is to build a local Kubernetes Cluster using the Kind tool and make the services (system, portal and database) available on different nodes through Node Affinity.
+To manage external access to services in the cluster, an NGINX ingress was used as a reverse proxy and load balancer.

 ### Cluster Components